How Long Does It Take to Resolve a Medicare Lien After a Personal Injury Settlement?

 Cases involving multiple accidents, disputed liability, or overlapping insurance coverage often take longer for Medicare to review.

-For example, if your settlement also involves private health insurance reimbursements or letters of protection, lien resolution may require coordination between multiple payers.
+For example, if your settlement also involves health insurance and protection letters, lien resolution may require coordination between multiple payers.

 Additionally, cases with ongoing medical treatment after settlement can trigger multiple lien adjustments as new bills are processed.
 Each adjustment requires review and can extend the overall timeline.